FloatingArrayDesign/FAModel/famodel/ontology/README.md

 in the model, and provides clarity on the location of the connector relative to different line sections.
 There is also a True/False options for whether the section length is adjustable.

+Shared or suspended lines may also have an optional 'symmetric' input which, if set to true, signifies that the line is symmetric and only the first half of the line is provided in the 'sections' list.
+When loaded in to the project class, the mooring object will automatically be fully filled out by mirroring the first half of the line.
+If a connector is provided as the last item in the sections list for a symmetric line, it is assumed that the middle line is two identical lines with the given connector between, otherwise the middle line (last line given in the list) is doubled in length in the mirroring process.
+For example, the 'shared_2_clump' config in the yaml below would produce a symmetric shared line with sections in the following order: an 80m section of poly_180, a clump weight, a 762 m section of poly_180 (note the doubled length), a clump weight, and finally an 80 m section of poly_180.

 ```yaml